Subshifts as Models for MSO Logic: A Characterization of EMSO

 Moreover, any positive combination (union and intersection) of projections of doubly-marked sets of finite type is also the projection of some doubly-marked sets of finite type. \end{lem}

-\begin{pf}[sketch] We consider some base alphabet $Q$, some pattern $P$ and some $k\geq 0$.
-We will build a doubly-marked set of finite type over alphabet ${Q'=Q\times Q_+}$ and then project back on $Q$. $Q_+$ is itself a product of different layers.
-The first layer can take values $\{0,1,2\}$ and is devoted to the definition of the marker subsets $Q_0$ and $Q_1$: a state is in $Q_i$ for ${i\in\{0,1\}}$ if and only if its value on the layer is $i$.
+\begin{pf}[sketch] \correc{For the first part of the theorem statement,} we consider some base alphabet $Q$, some pattern $P$ and some $k\geq 0$.
+We will build a doubly-marked set of finite type over alphabet ${Q'=Q\times Q_+}$ and then project back onto $Q$. \correc{The set} $Q_+$ is itself a product of different layers.
+The first layer can take values $\{0,1,2\}$ and is devoted to the definition of the marker subsets $Q_0$ and $Q_1$: a state is in $Q_i$ for ${i\in\{0,1\}}$ if and only if its value on the first layer is $i$.

-We first show how to convert the apparition in a configuration of two marked positions, by $Q_0$ and $Q_1$, into a locally identifiable rectangular zone.
+We first show how to convert the appearance in a configuration of two marked positions, by $Q_0$ and $Q_1$, into a locally identifiable rectangular zone.
 The zone is defined by two opposite corners corresponding to an occurrence of some state of $Q_0$ and $Q_1$ respectively.
 This can be done using only finite type constraints as follows.
 By adding a new layer of states, one can ensure that there is a unique occurrence of a state of $Q_0$ and maintain everywhere the following information: \begin{enumerate} \item $N_{Q_0}(z)\equiv$ the position $z$ is at the north of the (unique) occurrence of a state from $Q_0$, \item $E_{Q_0}(z)\equiv$ the position $z$ is at the east of the occurrence of a state from $Q_0$. \end{enumerate} The same can be done for $Q_1$.
 From that, the membership to the rectangular zone is defined at any position $z$ by the following predicate (see figure~\ref{fig:lemcount}):